juul-vereijken/abandoned__house-minecraft-datapack/README.md

 I’m looking for someone who could code this properly as a datapack (not a mod), or at least help set up a clean and efficient system.
 I already have a simple working prototype, but I’d love to make it more optimized, modular, and realistic.

+curenly i am laying the ground work for minecraft 1.21.8